Confidence-coin/Confidence-coin.github.io/Flash-Consensus-algorithm/index.md

 The blocks in Flash are unique due to their limitless size.
 This is enabled by the fact that a full system Snapshot is created after every block cycle, meaning information on a Wallet balance doesn't require downloading the entire blockchain but only the most recent Snapshot

 # Voting system
 The secret of Flash speed comes from consolidating transactions with validation logic.
 Validators vote on topics in other blocks and store their vote in the block they produce.
 Topics contain a variety of things, one of which are transactions.
-This way, there is only one communication channel between Validators: Share a block.
+This way, transactions are quickly verified without having to go through multiple communication channels

 # Three steps Consensus
 To reach a consensus, each Validator runs the below steps in a loop.